psaltisa/psaltisa.github.io/_pages/projects.md

     </div>
     <div id="collapseTwo" class="collapse" aria-labelledby="headingTwo" data-parent="#accordionExample">
       <div class="card-body">
       Of course!
-There are many projects for students at all levels, from first-year to senior undergraduates.
+There are many projects for students at all levels, from first year to senior undergraduates.
       You can also apply for Fellowships to partially support you (see below).
       </div>
     </div>